minhnguyenvan95/chrome-extension-network/README.md

 A cross-platform browser extension to visualize socket.io requests

+# Guide

+- Replace http://localhost:8000 to your websocket server
+- Replace server port ( 8000 ) if you want
+- Read server/strategy sample files

 # Installation (packed):
 - Download extension.crx
 - In chrome, navigate to chrome://extensions